Estimated reading time: 27 minute(s)

 The best thing you can do to influence the behaviour of your leptin hormones is to steer clear of junk food, fried foods and high sugar.

-If you choose to ignore this advice, your body will find it difficult to understand when it’s full, which will lead to a roller coaster ride of fat storage, constant hunger and food cravings.
+If you ignore this advice, your body will find it difficult to understand when it’s full, leading to a roller coaster ride of fat storage, constant hunger and food cravings.

 Food cravings and hunger pangs are not just due to emotions or lack of willpower but a sign that something else is going on with your ability to balance the production of these hormones.